Categories

 d-g-china-not-mee

-In the morning of November 21, Chinese celebrities, like Zhang Ziyi, Li Bingbing and Huang Xiaoming, showed their antipathy towards the content presented in the three video clips, and confirmed that they would cancel the show.
-Zhang Ziyi said on Weibo that she and her team would not buy the brand any more from that day on.
+On the morning of November 21, Chinese celebrities such as Zhang Ziyi, Li Bingbing, and Huang Xiaoming expressed their opposition to the content in the three video clips and confirmed that they would cancel the show.
+Zhang Ziyi said on Weibo that she and her team would not buy the brand anymore from that day on.

 Two D&G brand ambassadors, Chinese pop stars Wang Junkai and Dilraba Dilmurat, terminated their contracts with D&G.